 During the spring of a candidate's sophomore year, the director of the Honors Program at Southern Wesleyan University, in conjunction with the Honors Oversight Committee, will evaluate the cumulative GPA and request faculty endorsements of the candidate to assure that he or she is qualified for admittance into the Honors Program.
 If the candidate has a 3.5 cumulative college GPA or higher and has a positive endorsement from a faculty member in his or her major, then the candidate will be formally invited to participate in the Honors Program.

-Once the candidate has accepted the invitation, he or she will be become a member of the Honors Program.
+Once the candidate has accepted the invitation, he or she will become a member of the Honors Program.

 Benefits of the Honor Program

 Student members of the Honors Program enjoy many benefits from participating in the program.
 First and foremost, the Honors Program affords its members an opportunity to engage professionally in their chosen field while still in college.
 One major element of this professional engagement is a close mentoring relationship with a faculty member in that field.
 This professional engagement opportunity includes academic leadership opportunities, alternative or expanded engagements in major courses, opportunities to explore a topic or area of choice in a more in-depth format, professional experience that will enhance one's resume, and additional preparation for post-graduate work.
 All Honors courses and project work is remunerated with academic credit and noted on the student's official academic transcript and the student's Honors project is recognized in the commencement program at graduation.